cohortfsllc/cohortfs-ceph/doc/man/8/rbd.rst

 :command:`ls` [-l | --long] [pool-name]
   Will list all rbd images listed in the rbd_directory object.
-With -l, also show snapshots, and use longer-format output including size, parent (if clone), format, etc.
+With -l, use longer-format output including size, format, etc.

 :command:`info` [*image-name*]
   Will dump information (such as size and order) about a specific rbd image.
-  If image is a clone, information about its parent is also displayed.
-  If a snapshot is specified, whether it is protected is shown as well.

 :command:`create` [*image-name*]
   Will create a new rbd image.
 You must also specify the size via --size.
 The --stripe-unit and --stripe-count arguments are optional, but must be used together.

-:command:`clone` [*parent-snapname*] [*image-name*]
-  Will create a clone (copy-on-write child) of the parent snapshot.
-  Object order will be identical to that of the parent image unless specified.
-Size will be the same as the parent snapshot.

-  The parent snapshot must be protected (see `rbd snap protect`).
-  This requires image format 2.

-:command:`flatten` [*image-name*]
-  If image is a clone, copy all shared blocks from the parent snapshot and make the child independent of the parent, severing the link between parent snap and child.
-The parent snapshot can be unprotected and deleted if it has no further dependent clones.

-  This requires image format 2.

-:command:`children` [*image-name*]
-  List the clones of the image at the given snapshot.
-This checks every pool, and outputs the resulting poolname/imagename.

-  This requires image format 2.

 :command:`resize` [*image-name*] [--allow-shrink]
   Resizes rbd image.
 The size parameter also needs to be specified.
   The --allow-shrink option lets the size be reduced.

 :command:`rm` [*image-name*]
   Deletes an rbd image (including all data blocks).
-If the image has snapshots, this fails and nothing is deleted.

 :command:`export` [*image-name*] [*dest-path*]
   Exports image to dest path (use - for stdout).